Geeksltd/Olive/docs/Microservices/DevOps/Security.md

 You must NEVER store any sensitive information in the source code.
 Secure info such as connection strings, credentials, api keys etc, are injected to the application during the `deployment process`, which will be explained later in this article.

 ### Continious Delivery
-`Continious Delivery` and `DevOps` have many well known operational benefits for the process of software development and management.
-But they are even more vital in a Microservice-oriented architecture.
-Why?
-Because with Microservices, you will typically have `10s of deployments per day`, after every small bug fix, or new feature.
-That makes it impossible to go about it manually.

-`Continious deployment` enables us to rapidly deploy changes without the risk of `human errors`.
-Once designed and tested, you can trust the deployment process way more than any developer, even the most experienced ones.

-Also, `scripting the deployment process` is a form of `documenting` it, that enables anybody to learn and do the process easily.

 ### Jenkins
 Our Jenkins build structure and processes have been described in details [here](https://github.com/Geeksltd/Olive/blob/master/docs/Microservices/DevOps/Jenkins.md).